georgyangelov/react-obs/README.md

 ## What is this?

-A React renderer capable of controlling OBS.
+A React renderer capable of controlling [OBS Studio](https://obsproject.com/).
 Idea is to layout OBS scenes using React, making it easy to build interactive plugins.

 It's currently a work in progress.